DelphinusLab/prover-node-docker/README.md

 Please note: Please manually double check and confirm the `ftp docker container` are stopped if it was started manually in old version.

-Now as we introduce new continuation feature, the prover docker need 58 GB memory to run besides the 15000 huge pages.
-So totally the machine may need 88 GB memory minimum.
+Now as we introduce new continuation and auto feature, the prover docker need 80 GB memory to run besides the 15000 huge pages.
+So totally the machine may need 120 GB memory.

 ### Pull Latest Changes